Motivation, a powerful yet often difficult to obtain phenomenon.

 What if exercise didn’t feel like a punishment, but a service to our body that has been designed to keep us alive over many years of evolution?

 What if relaxing and turning off distractions was a present for our heart and intuition to connect with ourselves?

 Motivation is the RESULT of action

 It’s funny, but I often feel more motivated after doing something, not before.

 Motivation, just like confidence and getting good at something, comes by doing the thing.

 Motivation is the result of action.

-Getting started is the hardest part.
+But getting started is the hardest part.

 So it’s vitally important to start with something easy.

-The power of scheduling
+The incredible power of scheduling